ahmedyartanveer/ahmedyartanveer/README.md

 • [Office addin for patentbots](https://www.patentbots.com) - provides essential tools for patent prosecution.
 I contributed to it.
 It is built using vanilla javascript, django, GCP, aws.

 •  [Zillow Parsing](https://www.zillow.webdrvn.com) scraping data from zillow and storing it into DB and showing in the Admin panel.
 It is build using Python. django, etc

+• [Trading App](http://3.129.18.51:8000/admin) Scraping data of multiple accounts from a trading platform and showing it on our website by processing the data of each account and checking the credibility of the users who are operating those trading accounts.
+Basicall, showing the users their trading stats in a more extensive way.

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ahmed-yar-tanveer-371486169/), [Email](ahmedyarabbassi@gmail.com), [Twitter](https://www.twitter.com/ahmedyar123).
    I love connecting with different people so if you want to say hi, I’ll be happy to meet you! 😊